rinikerlab/lightweight-registration/docs/source/registrationdetails.rst

 Lwreg will create the following tables in the database:

-.. list-table:: Lwreg tables
-   :widths: 10 30
-   :header-rows: 1

-   * - Table name
-     - Description
-   * - registration_metadata
-     - stores metadata about the registration system
+    - **registration_metadata**: Stores metadata about the registration system.
-   * - hashes
+    - **hashes**: Stores the hashes for each molecule.
-     - fields include: molregno, fullhash, formula, canonical_smiles, no_stereo_smiles, tautomer_hash, no_stereo_tautomer_hash, escape, sgroup_data, rdkitVersion
+        - Fields: molregno, fullhash, formula, canonical_smiles, no_stereo_smiles, tautomer_hash, no_stereo_tautomer_hash, escape, sgroup_data, rdkitVersion
-   * - orig_data
+    - **orig_data**: Stores the original data for each molecule.
-     - fields include: molregno, data, datatype, timestamp
+        - Fields: molregno, data, datatype, timestamp
-   * - molblocks
+    - **molblocks**: Stores the molblocks for each molecule.
-     - fields include: molregno, molblock, standardization
+        - Fields: molregno, molblock, standardization
-   * - conformers (only created in conformer mode)
+    - **conformers (only created in conformer mode)**: Stores the conformers for each molecule.
-      - fields include: conf_id, molregno, conformer_hash, molblock
+        - Fields: conf_id, molregno, conformer_hash, molblock